A student will be placed on probation at the time when his/her cumulative GPA falls below 2.70.

 institution.
 Written approval must come from graduate program director and associate dean for graduate studies.

 No undergraduate courses shall count toward the graduate degree.

-Requirements include, but are not limited to, twelve graduate courses (48 credit hours) at a minimum GPA of 2.7, and passing of Part-I and Part-II comprehensive examinations.
+Requirements include, but are not limited to, twelve graduate courses (48 credit hours) at a minimum cumulative GPA of 2.70, and passing of Part-I and Part-II comprehensive examinations.

 Graduation with Distinction

-A minimum GPA of 3.7 for coursework applied toward the applied statistics mathematics degree and high performance - as determined by the mathematical sciences department - on the comprehensive examinations are required for graduation with distinction.
+A minimum GPA of 3.70 for coursework applied toward the applied statistics degree and high performance - as determined by the mathematical sciences department - on the comprehensive examinations are required for graduation with distinction.

 The degree is expected to be completed in a maximum of six years.